gnulnx/anouman/README.md

 **Step 2:** Update your django settings file to reflect the Virtual Machine you are about to deploy it on.

-First set you database host to match the ip address of the virtual machine you created above.
-For example if your virtual machine ip is 10.0.1.15 then make sure you have the followign in the DATABASES section of your settings file:
+First set your database host to match the ip address of the virtual machine you created above.
+For example if your virtual machine ip is 10.0.1.15 then make sure you have the following in the DATABASES section of your settings file:

     'HOST': '10.0.1.15'